openedx/docs.openedx.org/source/community/release_notes/redwood/potpourri.rst

 enrich the course experience with third-party content, without having students navigate away from the course.

-For more details on how to use this feature, see the How-to Guide.
+For more details on how to use this feature, see :doc:`/educators/how-tos/embed_iframe_text_editor`.

 This feature is turned on by default in the Text Editor.